titaniummachine1/AIGamePyLibrary/README.md

 <details>
 <summary><strong>Survival Simulation</strong></summary>

-**Description:** The SurvivalController is the required destination to control a single 3d character.
+**Requirements:** The SurvivalController is the required destination to control a single 3d character.
 ConstructSurvivalProperties sets that character's aesthetic.

 **Overview:** Aialanders are trapped on a deserted island with apple trees and other inhabitants.
 Each Aialander has a storage container they can put food.
 Tree count and location can vary per simulation.
+The number of competitors and their stategies will vary per simulation.
+The maximum number of total players is 7.

 **Objective:** To survive on the island given the available food.
 Other inhabitants may be friendly or aggressive, you can choose any personality you want.
 Ending with the highest rank will give you the most clout but it's your decision if that's important to you or not.